ome/omero-documentation/omero/sysadmins/server-permissions.rst

         objects such as images.

     Move between groups
-        Only the admin has the right to move other users’ data between groups.
+        Only an admin has the right to move other users’ data between groups.

         .. note::
-            The admin does not have to be member of the destination group.
+            An admin does not have to be member of the destination group.

     Remove annotations